Merge requests

 6. Enter the text to filter the attribute by.
 You can filter some attributes by None or Any.

-7. Repeat this process to filter by multiple attributes.
-Multiple attributes are joined by a logical AND.
+7. Repeat this process to filter by more attributes, joined by a logical AND.

 8. Select a Sort direction, either for descending order, or for ascending order.